11 Nicknames for Colorado That You Should Know

 The Centennial State is the official state nickname of Colorado.
 You’ll find this moniker on some license plates from Colorado as well as on certain government documents.

-Colorful Colorado is one of the top nicknames for Colorado due to its landscape
+Colorful Colorado is one of the nicknames for Colorado due to its lush landscapes

 Colorful Colorado